ismet55555/Certified-Kubernetes-Administrator-Notes/README.md

 - Network is not set up
     - **ISSEUS**:
-        - Cluster Notes status is `NotRead` network is not set up
+        - Cluster Notes status is `NotReady` network is not set up
         - Pod `IP` is `<none>`and/or `STATUS` is `Pending`, network is not set up
         - `kubectl describe node <NODE NAME>` shows event of `Starting kube-proxy`
         - `kubectl get pods -n kube-system` shows no network plugin pod (ie. `calico*`)